Word of the year: Australian National Dictionary Centre

 The Australian National Dictionary Centre has announced a Word of the Year each since 2006.
 The word is chosen by the editorial staff, and is selected on the basis of having come to some prominence in the Australian social and cultural landscape during the year.
 The Word of the Year is often reported in the media as being Australia's word of the year, but the word is not always an Australian word.

 Cambridge Dictionary

 The Cambridge Dictionary Word of the Year, by Cambridge University Press & Assessment, has been published every year since 2015.

-The Cambridge Word of the Year is led by the data - what users look up - in the world's most popular dictionary for English language learners.

-In 2022, the Cambridge Word of the Year was 'homer', caused by Wordle players looking up five-letter words, especially those that non-American players were less familiar with.

-In 2021, the Cambridge Dictionary Word of the Year was 'perseverance'.
-In 2020, 'quarantine'.
+The word if chosen based on "user data, zeitgeist, and language."

+In 2024, Cambridge picked "manifest" as its Word of the Year.
+Traditionally, the word has been used as an adjective meaning "obvious", or as a verb meaning "to show something clearly through signs or actions".
+The word was chosen owing to its use by celebrities, particularly on social media, as a verb meaning "to imagine achieving something you want, in the belief doing so will make it more likely to happen".